LynkCoDAO/TOKEN/README.md

 # LNK Token design

 LNK is an ERC-20 compatible token.
 It implements governance-inspired features, and will allow LNK to bootstrap the rewards program for safety and ecosystem growth.
-The following document explains the main features of LNK, it’s monetary policy, and the redemption process from LEND.
+The following document explains the main features of LNK, it’s monetary policy.

 ## Roles